SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 </details>

 To cancel an inherited subscription, you'll need to remove the subscription from a parent folder or move the monitor or folder into another location outside the folder with direct subscription.
-[Learn more](/docs/alerts/monitors/alert-response/#notification-preferences).

 ### Notification Preferences